Aatikah-Sheikh/Red-Object-Detection/README.md

    * Helps build the track for path planning.

 ## Repository Structure
-The respository is structured as follows
+The respository is structured as follows:
 ### Requirements
 - MATLAB with the Parrot Minidrone Support Package Installed.
 - Python 3.x with :